 4. Why should I work with a CFP® professional?

 Financial professionals have the ability to pursue advanced credentialing in almost every area of the finance industry.
 From investment and portfolio management, to insurance, estate planning, and even divorce planning – an advisor’s business card can turn into “alphabet soup” given all the designations out there (check out this list from FINRA – there are over 200 different professional designations in the finance industry!).

 The CERTIFIED FINANCIAL PLANNER™ designation is widely considered the highest in the field of comprehensive financial planning.
 As of 2018, only about ~30% of financial advisors held the CFP® certification.

 An individual must accomplish the following in order to earn his or her CFP® marks:

 - Minimum education level (bachelor’s degree)

 - Minimum of three years of relevant work experience in the financial planning industry

-- Complete a six-course curriculum on topics of financial planning
+- Complete a six-course curriculum covering virtually all major financial planning subject matter

 - Pass a six hour exam covering such topics as: CFP Board’s rules & regulations, the financial planning process, retirement planning, investment management, risk & insurance management, tax planning, and estate planning